MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2024-08-26-Tenure-Portfolio-Year-3.md

 I have supervised **8 honors students** since arriving at Skyline College and written **20 letters of recommendation** landing students in REUs and summer internships at institutions as prestigous as UCSF.

-This year, two honors projects students (Kea and Meagan) published a peer-reviewed journal manuscript with me in the _American Fern Journal_(in press), the premier academic journal on pteridology.
+This year, two honors projects students (Kea and Meagan) published a peer-reviewed journal manuscript with me in the _American Fern Journal_ (in press), the premier academic journal on pteridology.

+Represented Skyline College as an invited guest speaker at San Francisco State University and at the North American Rock Garden Association Summer Conference at the UC Botanical Garden.

 ## Self Assessment